jamejone/jamejone.github.io/_posts/2021-01-01-the-ultimate-macbook-pc-monitor-showdown.md

 * Some sort of audio output (almost always analog).
 * Upstream USB-B Port so that I can plug my keyboard and mouse into the monitor and pipe PC audio through monitor to the sound bar.
 * VESA mountable.
-* 27" 1440p, which happens to be [the ideal non-retina DPI for macOS](https://bjango.com/articles/macexternaldisplays/).
+* 27" 1440p, good for gaming and happens to be [the ideal non-retina DPI for macOS](https://bjango.com/articles/macexternaldisplays/).
 * IPS panel.
 The viewing angles on my TN panel are so bad it interferes with my work so IPS is a must.

 Nice-to-haves: